The average couple gives up more than a week of sleep to have sex

 Sometimes, it can be a hard game to play and as it turns out, most couple choose to ride than catch a few z's.

-A new survey has found that people in relationships give up a lot of time to fool around.
+A new survey has found that people in relationships give up a lot of time to have sex.

 54.3 minutes on a typical day, to be exact.
 That adds up to 6 hours lost per week and one day lost each month to riding.